kaiachain/kaia-docs/docs/references/sdk/ether-js.md

 * Code-Editor: a source-code editor such as [VS-Code](https://code.visualstudio.com/download).
 * [Metamask](../../build/tutorials/connecting-metamask#install-metamask): used to deploy the contracts, sign transactions and interact with the contracts.
 * RPC Endpoint: you can get this from one of the supported [Endpoint Providers](../service-providers/public-en.md).
-* Test KLAY from [Faucet](https://baobab.wallet.klaytn.foundation/faucet): fund your account with sufficient KLAY.
+* Test KAIA from [Faucet](https://baobab.wallet.klaytn.foundation/faucet): fund your account with sufficient KAIA.
 * [NodeJS and NPM](https://nodejs.org/en/)